shephipster/Pydrus-Tagger/README.md

 private Hydrus library, it's all up to you.

 Usage:
-If you just want to work on tagging your Hydrus files the simplest way is to run HyTagUI.py
+If you just want to work on tagging your Hydrus files the simplest way is to run IQDBTagger.py As a side note, an unintended but much welcome side effect is that it will also give you a good amount of similar/recommended images.
+This wasn't actually meant to happen, but it turns out that artists tend to draw similar work to themselves so you get similar content.

   It is highly recommended to run hashFileEstimater.py first.
-It will rapidly go through your Hydrus database and create two files for you.
+It will rapidly go through your Hydrus database and create two files for you, one of files that the system doesn't think need to be processed and ones it does think need to be worked on.
 This is extremely useful if it is your first time using
-  HyTagUI.py or if you, like I did 30 minutes prior to making hashFileEstimater.py, accidentally delete your file containing all of the processed files HyTagUI has already worked on. processedHashes.txt will contain a list of all hashes that have at least one url reference to a site that has tags (Gel, Dan, Sankaku, E621, Pixiv) and is the default for HyTagUI.py. needWork.txt doesn't actually have much use and can be deleted.
+  HyTagUI.py and you already have filees you pulled in from a booru or if you, like I did 30 minutes prior to making hashFileEstimater.py, accidentally delete your file containing all of the processed files HyTagUI has already worked on. processedHashes.txt will contain a list of all hashes that have at least one url reference to a site that has tags (Gel, Dan, Sankaku, E621, Pixiv) and is the default for HyTagUI.py. needWork.txt doesn't actually have much use and can be deleted at the moment, but at some point I might find a use for it someday.

   (Make sure you have a processedIQDBHashes.txt file, even if it's blank) Launch IQDBTagger.py